Boban Janković

+Janković's career ended in April 1993, when he sustained a severe spinal injury after ramming his own head against cement blocks in reaction to a foul call on the court.
+He never fully recovered from the injury and died from heart failure in 2006.

 Biography

-Janković was born in Lučani but moved to Belgrade when he was 7 years old.
+Janković was born in Lučani but moved to Belgrade when he was seven years old.
 His father, Dragoljub, was an athlete.
 His mother, Radmila, enrolled him in basketball due to his height.
 He attended "Prva Proleterska" elementary school in Dorćol, where he was scouted by KK Crvena zvezda of the First Federal Basketball League.

 In 1980, at age 16, Janković joined KK Crvena zvezda and played his first game on November 29, 1980.
 He was physically strong but not athletically built and was nicknamed "Guza" (butt).
 He was known for his long-range shooting accuracy.
 During the 1983-1984 season, he completed his military service at Prijedor; his team was eliminated during the Radivoj Korać Cup.

 He played for the national team of Yugoslavia in the Balkan Athletics Championships in 1984, in which he won a silver medal and in 1985, in which he won a gold medal.

 In 1990, he transferred to KK Vojvodina of Novi Sad, also in the First Federal Basketball League, where he played for one season.

 In 1992, despite qualifying, he was prevented from participating in the 1992 Summer Olympics due to sanctions resulting from the Bosnian War.

 Before the 1992–93 season, he transferred to Panionios B.C., where he scored 30 points in his first exhibition game.
 He once launched a successful shot from near half court.
 Jankovic scored 41 points in a 97-85 victory over Dino Radja and the predecessor to Virtus Roma; the next day, the local press referred to him as the "Serbian Larry Bird".